spdobest/JavaScriptWorld/JS6.md

 7. Promises
 8. Block-Scoped Constructs: Let and Const
 9. Classes
-10.Modules
+10. Modules
-11.For Of Comprehensions
+11. For Of Comprehensions
-12.Set and Map
+12. Set and Map
 13. Closure
 14.